mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 But more importantly, we can also determine the level of debugging information we want to see.
 Maybe sometime you're working on a database problem, perhaps we only want to see the debugging information related to the database.
 So, again we don't have to come back to the code and modify all these *console.log* statements.

 So, let me show you how to use the *debug package*.
-Back in the terminal, let's install *debug*
+Back in the terminal, let's install *debug*, *npm i debug*.
+Now, back to our *index module*, on the top, let's load the *debug module*.
+This require function returns a function, so we call this function and give an argument, and this argument is an arbitrary namespace, that we define for debugging.